 This is how they met.
 Both were attending the Esalen Retreat Center in Big Sur, CA during the Holiday Season in 2014.
 Monique was taking a soul motion dance retreat and Amber was taking a tai chi/sound healing retreat.
-Sparkles bursted right away when they met on the dance floor during the Christmas Eve dance party.
+Sparkles burst right away when they met on the dance floor during the Christmas Eve dance party.
 It was a magical night and couldn't be more romantic and memorable for them.
 The first question Amber asked Monique was ‘Don’t I know you?
 Haven’t we met before?’.
-It wouldn't be possible as Monique lived in Hawaii where she was from and Amber in San Francisco at that time.
+It wouldn't be possible as Monique lived in Hawaii where she was from, and Amber was in San Francisco at that time.
 They both shared their coming out stories and dating history in the first hour they met, which they had so much in common.
-But, it was the first 5 minutes conversation though between two of them that they knew were meant for each other.
-Their love for sure has a special relationship to hot springs .
-On April 13, 2017 they drove to Myvatn Nature Baths in Iceland, the most beautiful hot spring they have ever visited .
+But it was the first 5 minutes of conversation though between the two of them that they knew were meant for each other.
+Their love for sure has a special relationship with hot springs.
+On April 13, 2017, they drove to Myvatn Nature Baths in Iceland, the most beautiful hot spring they have ever visited.
 They were pretty much alone in a huge pool and it spontaneously came to Amber to pop the question to Monique.
 They tied the knot on May 26th, 2018 in the beautiful rose garden of UC Berkeley Botanical Garden, CA.

 cakes made by M+A friend table flowers by Good Eggs